wp-plugins/football-pool/readme.txt

 * Use different leagues for your users (optional).
 * Users have charts where their scores are plotted.
 And they can compare themselves to other players.
 (Only available if Highcharts chart API is downloaded seperately, see Help for details).
 * Widgets: ranking of your players, last matches, shoutbox, group tournament standing, login button.
-* Shortcodes: add a ranking in a post, add game schedule in a post, show a group standing, countdown (e.g. to the first match of the tournament), easy integration of some configuration options in your content (e.g. points).
+* Shortcodes: add a ranking in a post, add game schedule in a post, show a group standing, countdown (e.g. to the first match of the tournament), show a prediction form for a subset of matches or bonus questions, easy integration of some configuration options in your content (e.g. points).
 * Extra info pages for venues and teams.

 **Translations**